 The second most important consideration is the placement of the implant.
 The breast implant can be placed either partially under the pectoralis major muscle (submuscular) or on top of the muscle and under the breast glands (subglandular) depending on the thickness of your breast tissue and its ability to adequately cover the breast implant.
 The submuscular placement may make surgery last longer, may make recovery longer, may be more painful, and may make it more difficult to have some reoperation procedures than the subglandular placement.
 The possible benefits of this placement are that it may result in less palpable implants, less capsular contracture, and easier imaging of the breast with mammography.
 The subglandular placement may make surgery and recovery shorter, may be less painful, and may be easier to access for reoperation than the submuscular placement.
 However, this placement may result in more palpable implants, more capsular contracture, and more difficult imaging of the breast with mammography.

-A third option has recently gained attention.
-A thick layer of tissue called fascia overlies the pectoralis muscle.
+In the third option a thick layer of tissue called fascia overlies the pectoralis muscle.
 Using this subfascial plane often combines the advantages of both traditional planes.
 It is extremely rare for Dr. Ferguson to place implants in a subglandular fashion.

 The inframammary approach has been around the longest and is still the preferred approach by many surgeons, as it allows excellent visibility and minimal disruption of the glandular tissue of the breast.
-Although the incision usually heals very well, any slight irregularity is apparent in the exposed breast or small bikini tops.
 This is the preferred route for re-operation.

 Transumbilical breast augmentation, or TUBA, involves making an incision within the navel and using specialized instruments to place the implants.
 The limiting factor involves the technical demands placed on the surgeon.
 Dr. Ferguson is well-experienced in this approach and will use it in the patient with favorable anatomy.